Potty Chairs vs Potty Seats: Pros and Cons

 3. Easily Portable

 Apart from potty training seats with ladders, other potty seats are easily portable, which is not always the case with potty chairs.
-A potty seat like the Gimars Portable Potty Training Seat can be folded into a small package, which is what you need while travelling with your toddler.
+A potty seat like the Gimars Portable Potty Training Seat can be folded into a small package, which is what you need while traveling with your toddler.

 The Cons of Potty Training Seats